-A Geographical area.
-This implies that a given product has its origin in a A decoration of the state of the product (either natural or crafted) has a certain unique quality.
+A Geographical Indication is a notice stating that a given product has its origin in a given geographical area.
+This implies that the product (either natural or crafted) has a certain unique quality.
 It is thus used to identify goods having special characteristics originating from a definite Geographical Territory.
 The product derives its qualities and reputation from that place.
 That is, there is a connection between the product and the place and the customer is assured of the quality of the product when such a tag is used.
 It could apply to both agricultural produce as well as handicrafts and manufactures associated with a region.
 The registration of GI gives the party registering the GI and authorized users the legal right to make exclusive use of the GI.
 India, as a member of WTO, enacted the Geographical Indications of Goods (Registration & Protection) Act, 1999.
 The Geographical Indications Registry is located at Chennai.
 Darjeeling tea became the first GI tagged product in India.GI registrations have been given for many items in India such as: